Andr3wTorr3s/Phosphorylation/README.md

 sbatch submitter.sh

-this script runs 10 gpu jobs in parallel to do a 10 fold cross validation, and saves all the respective models and their testing scores (AUPRC and accuracy)
+this script runs 10 gpu jobs in parallel to do a 10 fold cross validation, and saves all the respective models and their testing scores (AUPRC MCC and accuracy)

 the models are saved in their respective folders.